 Below are just some of the more common skin conditions we treat at Goodskin Dermatology.

 Actinic keratosis (or solar keratosis) is scaly or dry skin, caused by over-exposure to UV light from the sun or tanning beds.
-Commonly found on the hands, forearms, face, and scalp, groups of these AKs often start as small, sandpaper-like patches of skin.
+A common skin condition found on the hands, forearms, face, and scalp, groups of these AKs often start as small, sandpaper-like patches of skin.
 They can range in color (skin-colored to red-brown) and can grow in size, from almost undetectable to larger than a quarter.

-Actinic keratoses are considered to be pre-cancerous spots that, left undetected or untreated, can lead to skin cancer.
+Actinic keratoses are considered to be pre-cancerous spots.
+Left undetected or untreated, they can lead to skin cancer.
 Having a dermatology provider examine any worrisome dry or scaly patches of skin will help identify any AKs early on.
 Effective treatment can then be used to prevent the potential progression of skin cancer.

 Atopic dermatitis, commonly referred to as eczema, is a chronic and recurring rash, which causes dry, itchy, and often inflamed skin.

 While undetectable at times, acute or short term flares of this common skin condition (typically lasting a couple of weeks) can present as cracked, ruddy, or raised skin, often accompanied by itchiness and discomfort.
 Chronic flares can alter the appearance of skin, making it dark and thick, requiring a longer period of treatment.